How to Open a US Bank Account Online from the UK

 Send money to others in the US with lower overall costs

 You can apply for a bank account online in the US if you have a proof of ID and a US SSN, alongside your local US proof of address.
-If you don’t have these documents to hand, you may want to look at specialist non-bank alternatives like Wise and Revolut which offer digital accounts you can open from the UK, which can hold and exchange US dollars alongside pounds.
+If you don't have these documents to hand, you may want to look at specialist alternatives like Wise and Revolut which offer digital accounts you can open from the UK, which can hold and exchange US dollars alongside pounds.